-Use the master output selector button to choose where you wish to send the SP-6 output.
+Use the output selector to choose where you wish to have the SP-6 output to.

 L outputs through the left channelMoutputs through both channels (mix)R outputs through the right channel

 There is also a master sample player Gain knob to adjust the overall SP-6 volume.